cycloid-community-catalog/stack-magento/README.md

 # Stack-magento

 Service catalog magento stack

+This stack will deploy a Magento on X Amazon EC2 instances behind an ELB load balancer, using RDS database and ElasticCache.

 ## Test ansible role with molecule

-Require a bucket who contain a build of magento sources and AWS accesskey
+Requires a bucket which contains a build of magento sources and AWS accesskey

 ```
 export AWS_SECRET_ACCESS_KEY=$(vault read -field=secret_key secret/$CUSTOMER/aws)